NanoMapper/NanoMapper/README.md

     // Use the container
     source.ApplyTo(target, container);

-Alternatively, a custom `IMappingContainer` implementation can be implemented to suit any specific needs.
+Alternatively, you can pass in any instance of an `IMappingContainer` implementation to use as the parent container.

     // Define a new container
     class CustomMappingContainer : IMappingContainer { }

+    // Create the custom (parent) container
+    var customContainer = new CustomMappingContainer(...);

+    // Create a standard container that uses the custom one var container = Mappings.CreateContainer(customContainer);

-    // Use the container
+    // Use the container(s)
-    source.ApplyTo(target, new CustomMappingContainer(...));
+    source.ApplyTo(target, container);

+    // or use the custom one directly source.ApplyTo(target, customContainer);

 ## Contributions and Support